 4. Warming water will also warm the atmosphere above it making storms more powerful.

-5. This will intensify flooding south of the Arctic region impacting Canada, the United States, and other nations.
+5. These intensified storms will worsen flooding south of the Arctic region impacting Canada, the United States, and other nations.

-6. Intensified droughts and flooding will harm agriculture and city infrastructure.
+6. Intensified flooding will harm agriculture and city infrastructure.

 Any radical change in one portion of the Earth will inevitably have a chain reaction of effects on the rest of the planet.
-Those effects will in turn affect civilization’s ability to grow food and maintain its urban infrastructure.
+Those effects will, in turn, affect our civilization’s ability to grow food and maintain its urban infrastructure.